jabadymandry/github-flow/03-Back-end/02-Twitter-API/README.md

 ### Model

-Before rushing to the Flask blueprint we need to create to serve an HTTP response, we need a model to hold some data.
+Before rushing to the Flask namespace we need to create to serve an HTTP response, we need a model to hold some data.
 We don't have a database (yet) so we will create everything manually today.